Current Co-op Students Frequently Asked Questions

 Note: we advise you to remind your employer to complete the performance assessment before the final week of your Co-op term.

-If you wish to withdraw from the program, you should meet with your Co-op Coordinator.
-You must fill out Program Withdrawal Form to withdraw and send it to your Co-op Coordinator for review and processing.
+If you wish to withdraw from the program, you should meet with your Co-op Career Advisor.
+You must complete and submit an online Co-op Withdrawal Request to your Co-op Career Advisor for review and processing.

-If you do not send in the withdrawal form by the term deadline you will be assigned a “Withdrawal” standing for your APSC Co-op course and you will be charged 100% of the Co-op tuition fees.
+If you do not complete and submit the online withdrawal request by the term deadline you will be assigned a “Withdrawal” standing for your APSC Co-op course and you will be charged 100% of the Co-op tuition fees.
 The deadlines for withdrawing from the Co-op program are:

 ○ For Winter work term (January to April) – by August 31st